MakeMagazinDE/MAXIMITE/README.md

 Due to layout quirk, MMBASIC Pin 20 is not usable (should be connected to PIC32 Pin 17 instead of Pin 11).

-### Firmware History

-4.4B1 - Added touch commands TOUCH DISABLE(item) and TOUCH ENABLE(item) to temporarily enable or disable a touch item, changed TOUCH REMOVE(item) to also erase item from screen to current background color
-4.4B - Officially released by Geoff Graham
-4.4A - initial TFT firmware version on Segor kit